MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Italy/how-to-print-intrastat-reports-for-italy.md

 ---
-    title: How to Print Intrastat Reports for Italy | Microsoft Docs
+    title: How to Print Intrastat Reports for Italy
     description: You can print monthly and quarterly Intrastat reports and submit them to the authorities on a diskette by running the **Intrastat Make Disk Tax Auth** batch job.
 Information regarding the receipt and the delivery of goods is included automatically.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na